Kruptein/planarally-docs/blog/2020-06-13-release-0.21.0/index.md

 ##### Improve cursor in draw tool

 A custom mouse cursor is used in the draw tool to accomodate a smoother drawing experience.
-It however is not always clearly visible which is very annoying.
+However, it is not always clearly visible, which is very annoying.

 ##### Hex grid